LeonSering/leonsering/content/project/fair_and_fast_k_center_clustering/index.md

 ---
-title: Fast and Fair k-Center Clustering
+title: Fair and Fast k-Center Clustering
-summary: A linear-time clustering algorithm with fairness conditions, worst-case guarantees that is very fast in practice.
+summary: A linear-time k-center algorithm with fairness conditions and worst-case guarantees that is very fast in practice.
   Written in Rust with Python bindings.
 tags:
   - Optimization
-date: '2024-02-05T00:00:00Z'
+date: '2022-01-28T00:00:00Z'
 # Optional external URL for project (replaces project detail page).
 # external_link: ''